* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

-In 1951, Chromatic Television Laboratory, a subsidiary of Paramount based in New York City, with an office in Oakland California, was created to commercially develop the Lawrence Tube and renamed it the “Chromatron”.
+In 1951, Chromatic Television Laboratory, a subsidiary of Paramount based in New York City, with an office in Oakland California, was created in part to commercially develop the Lawrence Tube and renamed it the “Chromatron”.
 The work was done in tight quarters in the Paramount building in the heart of New York City on Broadway.

 First details about the Lawrence/Chromatron appear in this article from Electronics Magazine, December, 1951.
 View PDF.
 Courtesy Electronics Magazine.